 If someone is IN your area right now, searching for your product, service, or location – you WANT to show up in these targeted searches.
 NAP consistency helps you do that.

-UPDATE for 2017 and Beyond: NAP is even more important now as smart phone and mobile usages increases.
+UPDATE: NAP is even more important now as smart phone and mobile usages increases.

 Mobile searchers are most likely to visit your business within 1 to 48 hours.
 But customers will never even know your name if you don’t appear in their search!